-Partition of a pension plan between former de facto spouses
+Partition of a pension plan between married spouses

 1st step: Apply for a statement of benefits

-You or your former spouse can apply for a statement of benefits from the plan administrator as soon as you are separated.
+You or your former spouse can apply for a statement of benefits from the plan administrator when:

-The statement will indicate the total value of your benefits.
+The statement indicates the total value of your benefits and the portion accrued during your marriage.
 The administrator of the plan must produce a statement of benefits within 60 days following receipt of the application.
-The administrator may charge a fee that you and your former spouse must pay jointly.
+The administrator may charge a fee that you and your spouse must pay jointly.

 Do not rely on the annual statement from your pension plan to determine the value of your benefits.
 The statement does not specify the value as at the calculation date required in the event of partition.
 In addition, the value is not necessarily calculated according to the method used for partition.

-After reaching your agreement, you or your former spouse must file a written application, accompanied by the necessary documents, in order for partition to be carried out.
-The plan administrator will then pay you the amount indicated in the agreement, with interest.
+After obtaining a judgment of divorce, of separation from bed and board or of annulment of marriage, you or your former spouse must file a written application, accompanied by the necessary documents, in order for partition to be carried out.
+The plan administrator will then pay you the amount indicated in the judgment, with interest.

 Do not wait for retirement to apply for partition.
 It is better to apply as soon as possible after the breakdown of your union.